gibiee/insta-feed-checker/README.md

 ```

 ## Caution
-- It use the mirror site named [imgsed](https://imgsed.com/).
-So if the site changes, it may not work.
+- This library use the mirror site named [imgsed](https://imgsed.com/).
+So if the site changes, this may not be worked.
 - Due to the nature of the mirror site, it is hard to identify fixed feeds.
 - When a new feed/story is posted, it needs time to be reflected. (about ???)